hechoendrupal/drupal-console-book/en/contributing/running-the-project.md

 ## Execute the automated process
 DrupalConsole provides you with a command to take care of all this process for you.
 ```
-drupal console:contribute \
+drupal develop:contribute \
 --drupal=/path/to/drupal8.dev \
 --code=/Users/username/drupal-console-code/
 ```

 The option `--drupal` is the directory where the new drupal site will be created and the option `--code` is the parent directory where the different DrupalConsole repositories were cloned.

-> NOTE: You must execute `drupal init` before in order to copy the `~/.console/chain/console-contribute.yml` on your local system.
+> NOTE: You must execute `drupal init` before in order to copy the `~/.console/chain/develop-contribute.yml` on your local system.

 ## Execute all the steps manually
 If you want to execute all the steps manually you can follow the instructions below: